kr-stn/kr-stn.github.io/_posts/2016-05-06-analyze-Sentinel-1-time-series-in-Google-Earth-Engine.md

 ---
 published: false
 layout: post
-title: Analyze Sentinel-1 time-series in Google Earth Engine
+title: Prototyping time-series analysis with Google Earth Engine
 ---
 The sheer size and amount of openly available satellite images makes developing prototypes rather cumbersome.
 To get from an idea to a prototype